Ismaestro/angular-example-app/README.md

 `npm start` - Starts the app.
 Then go to `localhost:4200`

+`npm run test` - Runs unit tests with karma and jasmine

 `npm run e2e` - Runs end to end tests with protractor

 `npm run build` - Builds the app for production